Use Gluster with Oracle Cloud Native Environment

 Install the Gluster Container Storage Interface Module

-Gluster and Heketi are now set up on Oracle Cloud Native Environment and ready to use with the Gluster Container Storage Interface module.
-In this section, you install and validate the Gluster Container Storage Interface module.
+Gluster and Heketi are now available on Oracle Cloud Native Environment and ready to use with the Gluster Container Storage Interface module.

 On the ocne-operator node: